-The blog was written by a family who has adopted four children internationally with the grant help of Reece’s Rainbow,
+The blog was written by a family who has adopted nine children from Eastern Europe with grant help from Reece’s Rainbow.

-In addition, please read this blog post for more information about “The Bedridden Project”, which supports an orphanage containing a large ‘bedridden ward’ designated for children who are not mobile.
-Many of these children have severe special needs which require addressing and many are listed for international adoption.
-The only way they have a chance to improve is if someone rescues them via adoption.
-Otherwise, all hope will be lost when they are transferred to an adult mental institution after aging out of the system, when they will be no longer available for adoption.
+Please read this blog post for more information about “The Bedridden Project”, which supports an orphanage containing a large ‘bedridden ward’ designated for children who are not mobile.
+Many of these children have severe special needs which require addressing, and many are listed for international adoption.
+The only way they have a chance for quality of life improvement is rescue via adoption.
+All hope will be lost when they age out of adoption, unless they are taken into foster care or there is a major infrastructure change in their country of origin.

-And children transferred to adult mental institutions often do not grow up.
+Children transferred to adult mental institutions (at anywhere from age 4-16, depending on the country) often do not grow up.
 They die there.
-This is a bleak picture, but a reality for some of the children who will be sent there because their lives are not seen to have worth.
+This is a bleak picture, but will be a reality for some children, because their lives are not seen to have worth.
 But they do have worth.
 Every child has worth.
 Every child deserves a family.
 Every child deserves love.
 Please consider sharing these posts or if you feel led, pursue one or more of these children yourself.

 More children who are aging out: